Stacked Triple Differences: Empirical Illustrations

 \section{Empirical Illustrations}

 I illustrate the stacked DDD framework with two applications drawn from recent empirical work that exploits staggered rollouts over a country $\times$ eligibility-group panel: \citet{hansen_national_2023}'s study of the national impacts of genetically modified crops, and \citet{shastry_vaccine_2025}'s evaluation of Gavi's vaccine program.
-For both illustrations, I show the cohort-size weights in my stack DDD specification and use the never-treated groups as my clean comparison group in each stack.
+For both illustrations, I use the never-treated groups as my clean comparison group in each stack, and present the OLS-implied weights for each stack.